 There's never been a better time to be a beer lover in Sacramento.
 With the explosion of the farm-to-fork movement in the city coupled with the nationwide resurgence of craft breweries, Sacramento is a destination for beer lovers.
-Approximately 50 local breweries operate in and around the city, and many of them source their ingredients locally, ensuring unique flavor profiles and truly local beers.
+More than 50 local breweries operate in and around the city, and many of them source their ingredients locally, ensuring unique flavor profiles and truly local beers.

 Sacramento has a long history as a beer town.
 Before Prohibition, Sacramento breweries such as Buffalo Brewing Company (now the site of The Sacramento Bee) and beers made by Swiss immigrant Capt.
 Frank Ruhstaller took advantage of the region's agricultural bounty, making Sacramento the largest beer production spot west of the Mississippi.